angaeta/UCSD-MAE148-SUMMER-II-Final_Project-Team_5/README.md

 ---

-# 🏆 Key Accomplishments
+#  Key Accomplishments

-Team 5 integrated the major perception, decision, and control systems required for a conditional autonomous pit stop.
+Integrated the major perception, decision, and control systems required for a conditional autonomous pit stop.

 ### Perception